The Gifted (film): Plot

 Aica follows Zoe to her house, where a booby trap almost kills her.
 After several failed attempts to kill Aica, Zoe gives up when Aica nearly drowns her.
 They make up, but Zoe reveals it was an act and points a gun at Aica.
 Aica runs into Mark, who shields her from the gunshot, wounding his face.
 Mark is hospitalized, and Aica asks Zoe to apologize.
 Initially, Zoe shows no remorse, but seeing a picture of wounded Mark, she realizes her mistake.
 Aica and Mark marry on the day Zoe plans to leave the country.
-Zoe sets a trap in their hotel room, leading to a picture of young Zoe and Aica.
-Zoe leaves a letter apologizing for her actions, marking the end of Marco's book.
+Zoe sets a contraption in their hotel room, revealing a picture of her and Aica as children, with an apology written on its back; this marks the end of Marco's book.

-After a book signing, Marco Yuzon is confronted by Aica, who slams his book on his windshield.
-Zoe, who is with her, also looks the same as in their youth, having never received cosmetic surgery.
-Aica and Zoe, whose real names are Mica and Joey, reveal they were Marco's classmates in elementary and high school.
-Marco, envious and bitter for always placing third behind them, depicted false events in his book, casting himself as the victim and the girls as troublemakers.
-Mica and Joey, knowing the truth, demand Marco sign their book with his blood and then beat him up.
+After the book signing, Marco is confronted by Aica at the carpark, who slams a copy of his book onto his car windshield.
+Zoe, who is with her, also looks the same as they did in childhood, having never undergone cosmetic surgery.
+It is revealed by Aica and Zoe (whose actual names are Micah and Joey) that they were Marco's classmates in elementary and high school.
+Marco, bitter from ranking third in honors while the girls were top two and being rejected by them, projected his childhood trauma, loneliness, and antics (poisoning the water supply, booby trapping the religion teacher, and farting in music class) onto them and portrayed them as lovestruck for men.
+Micah and Joey then remind Marco that he was an outcast because of his bad personality.
+The two women demand Marco sign their book with his blood and then beat him up.